digital-work-lab/open-source-project/slides/05-python_3.md

 ---

-# Step 3: Add Code and Tests
+# Step 3: Add code and tests

 1.  **Add your function** in `src/colrev_journal_formatter/formatter.py`.
 2.  **Add `pytest`** as a development dependency: